What is a “Chaplaincy”? Is it like a parish?

 Do you have to register with the Chaplaincy to attend Masses?

 No. Registration with the Chaplaincy is completely voluntary, and is provided for several reasons.
-It provides a means by which people may formally identify themselves with the extraordinary form, it assists in making other sacraments more easily available, and also provides for the financial support of the Chaplaincy.
+It provides a means by which people may formally identify themselves with the extraordinary form and also provides for the financial support of the Chaplaincy.
 Many people attend Mass according to the extraordinary form only on occasion, while they attend Mass at their home parish in the ordinary form on other occasions.
 The extraordinary form of the Roman Missal is not a different “rite”.
 It is simply another form of the same Roman Rite, the same form used by the entire Latin Rite before the current missal was introduced.
 The faithful are free to attend either form as they please, without any special arrangement.

 I am not familiar with Latin, or the extraordinary form of the Mass.
 Do you provide any help with following the Mass, posture, etc?
 I would like to attend, but I’m unsure what to do.